mn-mde-edfi/MDE-EdFi-Documentation/README.md

 # MDE-EdFi-Documentation

-This repository contains technical documentation for Minnesota's implementation of Ed-Fi ODS/API v6.2 and Ed-Fi Data Standard 4.0.
+This repository contains technical documentation for Minnesota's implementation of [Ed-Fi ODS/API v6.2](https://docs.ed-fi.org/reference/ods-api/6.2) and [Ed-Fi Data Standard 4.0](https://docs.ed-fi.org/reference/data-exchange/data-standard/4/).
 The Minnesota Department of Education (MDE) is implementing Ed-Fi to help improve the collection of required educational data from Minnesota school districts.
-Learn more at [MDE's Ed-Fi web page](https://education.mn.gov/MDE/dse/datasub/edfi/) and [Ed-Fi Technology Reference](https://docs.ed-fi.org/reference/).
+Learn more at [MDE's Ed-Fi data submissions web page](https://education.mn.gov/MDE/dse/datasub/edfi/).

 The primary audience for this documentation is SIS vendors and State of Minnesota technical staff from MDE and MNIT.